beuss-git/blox/README.md

 print "Hello, World!";
 ```
 It should print "Hello, World!" to the console.

+If you just pass in a file name it will compile it and execute it.

 Run it with **--help** to see the available arguments.